 Then, the album goes off a fucking cliff.

 I’m Not Working and Be Natural are joyless dirges, that you honestly can’t imagine any sane person accepting were full, complete songs that deserved to be released to the public.
 Born a Girl isn’t just a joyless dirge, but sounds astonishingly insensitive in 2019.
 Really, Nicky, you ‘wish you’d be born a girl’?
 Well, you’re actually fortunate to be living in a time when gender realignment is becoming more recognised and available, and if you really believe you’ve been born into the wrong gender then there are steps you could take to… Hmmm?
 What’s that?
 Oh, you don’t really wish that?
 You were just using it as rhetorical tool to complain about the ‘mess of a man’ you are?
 Because women get it so much easier, I suppose?
-Jesus there are at least two songs on ‘TIMTTMY’ that I find lyrically repulsive (and one more to come!).
+Jesus there are already at least two songs on ‘TIMTTMY’ that I find lyrically repulsive (and one more to come!).
 You’re Tender and You’re Tired is almost a great song, and definitely deserves to be in the same ballpark as ‘If You Tolerate…‘ as an example of the style the band would have headed towards were they going to make a decent album, and almost rescues the shit show that is ‘TIMTTMY’s second half.
 Black Dog on My Shoulder is fine, but so light and inconsequential that it screams ‘well regarded b-side’ rather than be included on an album that already has My Little Empire.
 At least Nobody Loves You raises the tempo a bit before…

 Nobody Loved You isn’t on the remastered album.
 At least, not as an official track (it’s a secret track at the end, forcing you to listen to the entirity of SYMM, which obviously nobody’s going to do).
 Instead, it’s place on the album is taken by Prologue to History, the well regarded b-side to If You Tolerate This… Thing is, one of the reasons it was so well liked back in 1998 is because it’s so completely different to a lot of the nonsense that was on ‘TIMTTMY’, and suggested a different and far more exciting direction the Manics might have taken their sound into.
 When it’s actually on the record though, it just sounds ridiculously out of place and makes the record sound disjointed and unfocused.
 ‘TIMTTMY’s sound was often shite, but at least it was consistent.
 Maybe I’ve just played Prologue to History to death over the past 20 years and already know it like the back of my Steve Ovetts, so it’s inclusion here just bewildered rather than pleasantly surprised me.

 Then, the album ends on SYMM, one of the worst and most lifeless Manics songs of all time, that I can’t even listen to when I copy in the YouTube link.
-Not only is it musically as dull as paint drying on a dog’s cock (I admit the circumstances surrounding that might be quite interesting) and lasts for, I’m pretty sure, twelve and a half years, it also contains some of the most apathetic and uninterested lyrics committed to tape by any band.
+Not only is it musically as dull as paint drying on a dog’s cock (I admit the circumstances surrounding that might be quite interesting) and lasts for, I’m pretty sure, twelve and a half year.
+It also contains some of the most apathetic and uninterested lyrics committed to tape by any band.
 Ostensibly about the Hillsborough disaster, which as a big fan of both sports and people not being killed by incompetent policing Nicky Wire is obviously pretty interested in, so much so that he went back to the topic for last year’s album.
 ‘SYMM’ stands for ‘South Yorkshire Mass Murderer’, and the fact that they abbreviate that in the first place is the first suggestion of how little conviction the band is going to put into the subject.
 But, fuck me, the lyrics are unbe-cocking-lievable:

 The subtext of this song